Remuneration Policy for Governing Bodies

 The Board of Directors decides on the compensation and other terms of employment of the other members of the Management Team.
 The Board also decides on incentive plans for the Management Team members as well as the financial performance objectives and the payout under such plans.

-The remuneration of the Management Team members consists of a fixed base salary and customary fringe benefits (such as phone, meal and car benefits).
-The members of the Management Team are all included in the Annual Profit Sharing plan covering all employees.
+The remuneration of the Management Team members consists of a fixed base salary and customary fringe benefits (such as phone, meal or car benefits).
+In addition, the members of the Management Team are all covered by a long-term incentive scheme, i.e., performance-based share bonus for top management and selected key employees as well as by the company’s short-term incentive scheme for all employees which is approved yearly by the Board.
 The retirement age of each member is determined by the Employees Pensions Act.